 The sudden urge to execute a closet makeover can hit at any time.
-Maybe you’re anticipating a change of season, or embarking on a new stage of life by moving or starting a new job.
-Maybe you’re inspired by an image of someone else’s organized wardrobe, or tired of wading through a messy closet every morning, wondering why you have so many clothes but nothing to wear.
+Maybe you’re anticipating a change of season, embarking on a new stage of life by moving, or starting a new job.
+Maybe you’re inspired by an image of someone else’s organized wardrobe or tired of wading through a messy closet every morning, wondering why you have so many clothes but nothing to wear.

 No matter the reason for it, giving your closet some attention will make your daily life simpler.
 It can be the perfect jump-start to organizing the rest of your home.
 Here are some simple steps to help you through your closet makeover.